-If after the Initial Assessment it is determined that the allegations would not constitute a policy violation, no further investigation under this policy will be pursued.
-However, if the allegation is determined to constitute a policy violation, an investigation of the matter will commence.
-If the investigation finds the Respondent responsible for engaging in misconduct, an appropriate sanction will be determined.
+If after the Initial Assessment it is determined that the allegations, if true, would not constitute a policy violation, that report would be classified as "Not Prohibited Conduct."
+However, if the allegation is determined to constitute a policy violation, the Complainant may elect to pursue Supportive Measures Only, or file a Formal Complaint leading to Formal or Informal Resolution.
+If, through Formal Resolution the Respondent is found responsible for violating the Policy, an appropriate sanction will be determined.
 Sanctions may include, but are not limited to, one or more of the following: reprimand, restriction from specific College programs, training/education, suspension, or separation (i.e., expulsion).

-When it comes to analyzing how matters procedurally progress, Figure 3.1 clarifies the trajectories of the 2019-20 reports.
+When it comes to analyzing how matters procedurally progress, Figure 3.1 clarifies the trajectories of the 2020-21 reports.
 There are several takeaways of import, namely the proportion of Complainants who requested no action or did not respond, as well as the divergence of those who preferred to proceed according to either the formal or informal procedures.